Atabearo/KMB2023/BIAY notes/BIAY sapling/Worldview.md

 It is a good thing to have moments to [[reevaluate my beliefs and principles]].
-My worldview interacts with Catholic learning and practice dynamically, leading to my personal expression of faith.
+My worldview interacts with Catholic learning and practice dynamically, leading to [[Jaime's expression of faith]].

 - covert Catholicism (actions speak louder than words)
 - listening is important